Akagi-kun/CMEP/README.md

 cmake --build . --target <examplename>
 ```
 where `<examplename>` is a name of a subdirectory under `./examples/` (e.g. `floppybirb`)
+> (Note that examples currently do not use the `--config` syntax and therefore it isn't necessary to provide it)

-### Running
+#### Running
-To start the engine use the `rungame` or `rungame.exe` executables depending on your platform.
-These are located under the `./build/` subdirectory after you build the project and an example.
+To start the engine use the `rungame` executable.
+This is located under the `./build/` subdirectory if the build is successful.
+A `./build/game/` directory with valid content is necessary for startup, this can be created by building an exmaple.

+---

 ### Dependencies
 This project depends on: